 1 Motivation

-Distributed Ledger Technologies (DLT)the most prominent implementation of which is Blockchain, are a new type of secure ledgers that is shared, replicated, and synchronized in a distributed.
+Distributed Ledger Technologies (DLT) enable the operation and use of distributed ledgers.
 Data in distributed ledgers is controlled by multiple parties.

-As a specific distributed database technology, DLT are inherently resistant to modification of the data - once recorded, the data in a block cannot be altered retroactively.
-This prominent feature of DLT is well known after the success of its early digital cryptocurrency applications known as Bitcoin.
+As a specific distributed database technology, DLT are inherently resistant to modification of the data - once recorded, the data in a ledger record cannot be altered retroactively.

-DLT has become one of disruptive technologies with great potential to change our economy, culture, and society.
+DLT has become one of the disruptive technologies with great potential to change our economy, culture, and society.
 DLT enables innovative financial/non-financial decentralized applications that eliminate the need for third party intermediaries.
-DLT will introduce new data management infrastructure that will accelerate a services revolution in industries (for example, banking and finance, government, healthcare, and super logistics) based on telecommunications.Distributed ledger technologies will have a profound impact for telecom users and industries including telecom service providers.
+DLT will introduce new data management infrastructure that will accelerate a services revolution in industries (for example, banking and finance, government, healthcare, and super logistics) based on telecommunications.

+DLT will have a profound impact for telecom users and industries including telecom service providers.

 There is a need for identifying the roles and responsibilities of telecom users, operators, and service providers with regards to security aspects in the DLT environment.

+Safeguards to provide security for DLT itself and for applications and services related to DLT (e.g., DLT applications for the financial, energy, and supply chain sectors) are worth studying.

 Standardization of the best comprehensive security solutions is vital for DLT that has many use cases for every sector including telecom industry.
-Due to some specific characteristics of the DLT, providing security becomes an especially challenging task that deserves study.
+Due to some specific characteristics of DLT, providing security becomes an especially challenging task that deserves study.

-Recommendations under responsibility of this Question as of : X.1400, X.1401, X.1402, X.1403, X.1404, X.1405, X.1406, X.1407 and X.1408.
+Recommendations under responsibility of this Question as of 12 July 2024: X.1400, X.1401, X.1402, X.1403, X.1404, X.1405, X.1406, X.1407, X.1408, X.1409, X.1410, X.1412 and TR.qs-dlt.

-Texts under development as of : X.sa-dsm, X.sc-dlt, X.srscm-dlt, X.ss-dlt, and TR.qs-dlt.
+Texts under development as of 12 July 2024: X.sc-dlt, X.dlt-ccs-fr, X.dlt-dgi, X.dlt-share, X.1400rev, X.qsdlt-ca, X.sg-dcs, X.sr-dpts, TR.dw-lsaf, and TR.gscim-dlt.

 2 Question